Abstract

 Caveats

-This article was updated on 18th August 2020 with new information from Roland Wintgen who has opened a case with IBM.
+This article was updated in August 2020 with new information from Roland Wintgen who opened a case with IBM.
 A problem occurs if the database or table is in a dbspace with a non-default page size.
 For example, in an instance with 2KB pages by default, if you create a 4KB page dbspace “data4kb” then a new database in it, the following simpler form of SQL for one of our examples produces an error:

 You have to declare a dbspace name for both fragments in this situation.
 Perhaps it otherwise defaults to the root dbspace, causing the error.
 However, it still fails: